avaxman/Directional/docs/tutorial.md

 ### 303 Integrable PolyVectors

 <span style="color:red">
-This tutorial is a direct migration of the libigl version, as the functionality would reside in libdirectional.
-It is fully functional, but the syntax is not libdirectional-compatible as of yet.
+This tutorial is a direct migration of the libigl version, as the functionality would reside in Directional.
+It is fully functional, but the syntax is not Directional-compatible as of yet.
 </span>

 Vector-field guided surface parameterization is based on the idea of designing the gradients